 Since the name Nugenix sounds a lot like the word eugenics, I think it's a play on words.
 Eugenics is the controversial branch of science dealing with improving desirable characteristics in the human race through selective breeding.
-I think the name is mean to mean to subtly convey that the supplement will improve desirable traits in men.
+I think the name is mean to mean to subtly convey that the supplement will improve desirable traits in men-such as higher testosterone levels.
 Either way, it's a total guess on my part.
 Take it for what it is.

 Nugenix Ultimate Benefits

 The product label states it will provide the following benefits: